Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 -   Performance Dashboard: gives you visibility into the **performance of your VPC**
 -   Firewall Insights: produces **metrics and insights** that let you make better decisions about your **firewall rules** and to knwo how these are being used.
 -   Network Analyzer: monitors your VPC network configurations and **detects misconfigurations and suboptimal configurations**.

+# Pricing
+Cost is usage-based and not infrastructure-based.
+Cloud Profiler is offered at **no cost**
+Cloud Logging (incluiding Error reporting), Cloud Monitoring, and Cloud Trace has an **associated costs**.

+-   Logging pricing is based on the volume of chargeable **logs ingested**.
+-   Cloud Monitoring prices are based on the: Volume of chargeable metrics ingested, Number of chargeable API calls, Execution of Cloud Monitoring uptime checks, Metrics ingested by using Google Cloud Managed Service for Prometheus.
+-   Trace prices are based on the number of **spans ingested** and eventually scanned

+Many functions of the Google Cloud operations suite are free, including: Using Cloud Profiler.
+Collecting and using the Cloud Audit Logs, Access Transparency logs, BigQuery Data Access logs and anything excluded from logs.
+Creating and using dashboards.
+Visualizing Google Cloud and Anthos metrics and log streams.
+App Engine standard trace spans.
+Uptime checks.
+Logs analytics when queries are running in Cloud Logging.

+The networking logs, including VPC Flow logs, Firewall Rules Logging, and Cloud NAT, will cost you the standard log storage fees.
+However, if you store them in Cloud Logging, they won't cost you anything extra to generate.